Shape Nursing’s Future with a PhD or DNP from UCF

 Cathleen Wheatley ’17DNP, RN, CENP

-Chief Nurse Executive and VP of Clinical Operations, Wake Forest Baptist Health
+President of Wake Forest Baptist Medical Center, and System Chief Nurse Executive and Senior Vice President of Clinical Operations for Wake Forest Baptist Health

 - Critically analyze complex clinical situations and practice systems.

 - Assume leadership roles in the development of clinical practice models, health policy and standards of care.

 - Develop practice models that support diagnostic reasoning skills and clinical judgment through the use of evidence-based practice.

 - Analyze the social, economic, political, epidemiological and other scientific data to improve individual, aggregate and population health.

 - Demonstrate information fluency and advanced communication skills to lead quality and safety improvement initiatives to improve patient care and healthcare systems.